Skip to main content

 Automatic balancing

-To minimize this risk of position liquidation while using the bots, we recommend switching to Cross Margin mode, where your entire margin balance supports your positions.
+To minimize this risk of position liquidation while using bots, we recommend switching to Cross Margin mode, where your entire margin balance supports your positions.
 Alternatively, carefully calculate your risks and ensure sufficient margin to protect your trades.
-Even though you can enable bots with both, Isolated and Cross Margin modes, our tests have shown better performance using Cross Margin.
+Although bots can be used with both Isolated and Cross Margin modes, our tests have shown better performance using Cross Margin.

 Did this answer your question?